retaildevcrews/pib-gitops/README.md

 # if not, please reach out to the Platform Team for support
 flt check heartbeat

-# update the fleet
-# (run twice if there are updates so you can see it's clean)
-flt pull

 ```

 ## Deploy the Reference App